We're hiring

 Turnover at Experian

 Experian had a problem with employee attrition.
-The company faced an employee turnover rate of 3-4%, higher than expected.
+The company experienced an employee turnover rate of 3-4%, which was higher than expected.
 A predictive model included 200 attributes, including team size and structure, supervisor’s performance, length of communication, and many more, which predicted flight risk.
 This was seen more in teams of 10-12 people, wherein the analytics team identified the flight risk trigger points.
 For example, when someone moves further away from the office, the flight risk increases immediately.

 This predictive model was rolled out in multiple regions with slight algorithm differences.
 When the results arrived, they showed that with good management practices, the attrition rates dropped by 2-3% over the past 18 months.